INSIGHTS IN ACTION

 So, you're stuck, right?
 Nope.

-We're going to offer some suggestions for other solutions below, but first, let's talk about the reasons these financial model spreadsheets will bog your company down and waste your resources.
+We're going to offer some suggestions for other solutions below, but first, let's talk about the reasons these financial model spreadsheets will bog your SaaS company down and waste your resources.

 cta-saas-ceo-guide-to-finance-and-accounting

 2. They're inflexible.
 It will be difficult or even impossible to evolve these spreadsheets as the financial metrics for SaaS companies change.
 The KPIs you need to track will vary depending on the stage of growth your company is in (product/market fit, sales model refinement, scale, etc.).
-If you use spreadsheet models, you will quickly outgrow them and find that you're tracking the wrong metrics.
+If you use spreadsheet models, you will quickly outgrow them and find that you're tracking the wrong SaaS metrics.

 4. They aren't scalable.
 You started this business to grow it, right?
 These spreadsheets are not built to accommodate the entry or management of bigger data sets.

 5. They're error-prone.
-Excel SaaS financial models will include formulas in hundreds or even thousands of cells.
+Excel software-as-a-service financial models will include formulas in hundreds or even thousands of cells.
 That's a lot of opportunity for goof-ups.
 And, the more manual data entry you use, the more susceptible your systems are to human error.

 6. They're one-dimensional.
-Your financial data holds the clues to solve many of the problems you'll encounter as you build your SaaS company.
+Your financial reporting holds the clues to solve many of the problems you'll encounter as you build your SaaS business.
 You need to continually ask "why?" when you see an abnormality or missed opportunity.
 But these spreadsheets give you very limited ability to drill down to the level you need to get to in order to uncover these insights.
 Answering "why?" isn't going to be easy.

 What it Would Take to Make an Excel SaaS Financial Model Really Work